-In accordance with the State of Connecticut Campus Safety Act of 1990, Post annually participates in the Connecticut Uniform Crime Report (UCR) program, and utilizes its reporting methodology.
-The Security Office maintains annual statistics, broken down by semester, on campus crime.
+In accordance with the State of Connecticut Campus Safety Act of 1990, Post University annually participates in the Connecticut Uniform Crime Reporting program, and utilizes its reporting methodology.
+The Office of Campus Safety maintains annual statistics, broken down by semester, on campus crime.
 The crime rate is derived from dividing the number of reported incidents by the total number of students, faculty and staff.
-The continuing goal and commitment to the students, faculty and staff is to eliminate crimes on campus.
+The continuing goal and commitment to the students, faculty, and staff is to eliminate crime on campus.